ElementsProject/lightning/doc/lightningd-config.5.md

 port 9735 on IPv4 and IPv6, and will announce it to peers if it seems like a public address.

-c-lightning also support IPv4/6 address discovery behind NAT routers.
+Core Lightning also support IPv4/6 address discovery behind NAT routers.
 If your node detects an new public address, it will update its announcement.
 For this to work you need to forward the TCP port 9735 to your node.